Impress your guests with this homemade recipe for Chicken Francaise. It’s so easy and delicious, you’ll have it on regular rotation.

 - Add the coated chicken to the hot oil and fry for 2 minutes on each side until golden, turning once.
 Remove to a large platter in a single layer to keep warm.

 - Add the garlic to the pan and cook for 30 seconds.
-Add the wine, broth, and lemon juice, simmer for 5 minutes to reduce the sauce slightly.
+Add the wine, stock, lemon juice, and lemon zest and simmer for 5 minutes to reduce the sauce slightly.

 - Mix the melted butter into the flour until combined.
-Add to the sauce, raise the heat, and bring to a boil to thicken.
+Add to the sauce, raise the heat, and and while whisking constantly, bring to a boil to thicken.

 Sandy says